remzicam/ted_talks_summarizer/README.md

 # Business Problem

 &bull; By providing summaries of these talks, your app allows people to quickly and easily get the main points and key ideas from a talk without having to watch the entire video.
 This can be particularly useful for busy professionals who want to stay up-to-date with the latest ideas and trends in their field.
-&bull; It could also be useful for students or educators who want to use TED Talks as a learning resource, but need a way to quickly understand the key points of a talk in order to integrate it into their coursework or lectures.
+<br>&bull; It could also be useful for students or educators who want to use TED Talks as a learning resource, but need a way to quickly understand the key points of a talk in order to integrate it into their coursework or lectures.

 # Tools Used:

 &bull; gradio (web app)
-&bull; transformers (summarizer model)
+<br>&bull; transformers (summarizer model)
-&bull; requests (to get the subtitle link)
+<br>&bull; requests (to get the subtitle link)
-&bull; regex (to clean text)
+<br>&bull; regex (to clean text)
-&bull; huggingface spaces (to host my app)
+<br>&bull; huggingface spaces (to host my app)